 - The course is a USTAF-certified, flat, single-loop and Boston-qualifying course.

 - There are several bridges well spread out along the course with a very slight graduated incline.
-The bridges are being held in the closed-to-vessel position for the duration of the race.

 - Digital time clocks will be positioned throughout the course.